tomato-hida/predictive-agency-simulator/README_hida.md

 A 5-layer network calculates prediction errors, and when the error exceeds a threshold, "consciousness mode" (full-layer coordination) activates.
 Several behaviors emerged that were not explicitly programmed.

-The name comes from Hida, Gifu Prefecture, Japan — the hometown of the creator.

 ```
 HIDA = Human-Inspired Dynamic Awareness Architecture